crateio/distutils2/docs/source/setupscript.rst

 compiler is used.

-:option:`extra_compile_args` and :option:`extra_link_args` can be used to specify additional command line options for the respective compiler and linker command lines.
+:option:`extra_compile_args` and :option:`extra_link_args` can be used to specify additional command-line options for the respective compiler and linker command lines.

 :option:`export_symbols` is only useful on Windows.
 It can contain a list of